XxZeroGravityxX/GenETL/README.md

 # GenETL

+Generic ETL (**GenETL**) package for data extraction, transformation and loading.
+The package is designed to work with different databases and data sources, such as Oracle, Redshift, MySQL, S3, DynamoDB, etc (more additions in the future).

 ## Where to get it

 The source code is hosted on GitHub at: https://github.com/XxZeroGravityxX/GenETL.
 Binary installers for the latest released version are available at the [Python Package Index (PyPI)](https://pypi.org/project/GenETL)